pyfsi/coconut/coupling_components/solver_wrappers/openfoam/openfoam.md

-# SolverWrapperFluent
+# SolverWrapperOpenFOAM

-This is the documentation for all Fluent solver-wrappers.
+This is the documentation for all OpenFOAM solver-wrappers.
 Currently only FSI simulations are supported, no other multiphysics problems.
-Also, inviscid flows are not supported yet.

 ## Parameters